Democratic Club of Leisure World

 5. The Treasurer shall receive, deposit, and maintain all funds of the Club in appropriate accounts in financial institutions approved by the Board.
-The Treasurer shall submit a written report of all receipts and disbursements at each regular meeting of the Executive Committee.
+The Treasurer shall submit a written report of all receipts and disbursements at each regular meeting of the Board.
 On reasonable notice, the Treasurer shall make all financial records available to any member of the Club upon request.
 The Treasurer shall disburse all Club funds on presentation of a voucher for such transaction.
 The Treasurer’s check signing authority is limited to transactions of five hundred dollars ($500) or less.
 Checks for amounts over five hundred dollars ($500) must have the signatures of the Treasurer and the President, or in the absence of either, the First Vice President.
 Bank reconciliations shall be prepared by the Treasurer and reviewed by the Board.

 Article VII – Committees

 1. Standing Committees of the Club shall be Membership, Finance, Hospitality, and Refreshments.

 A. The Membership committee shall develop a program for member recruitment and retention strategies, maintain all records of members, collect membership dues and applications, maintain a current voter roll for Club elections, and maintain a volunteer list by category of service offered.